Canon 60D vs Panasonic FZ1000 II

 Studio photographers will appreciate that the Canon 60D (unlike the FZ1000 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 60D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 60D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 60D and FZ1000 II can be found, respectively, in the Canon 60D Manual (free pdf) or the online Panasonic FZ1000 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 60D or the Panasonic FZ1000 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.